zcarson1114/die-class/README.md

 # The second Git Lab
+## First Team Member: Zachary Carson
-## Second team member: Zachary Carson
+## Second Team Member: Zachary Carson
+This repository is an example of a C++ project.